Demachiyanagi Parallel Universe

-"Demachiyanagi Parallel Universe" (出町柳パラレルユニバース) is a song by Japanese rock band Asian Kung-Fu Generation.
+"Demachiyanagi Parallel Universe" (出町柳パラレルユニバース) is a song by the Japanese rock band Asian Kung-Fu Generation.
 The song was initially pre-released digitally on September 21, 2022, with the full single being released (digitally and physically) a week later on September 28, 2022.
 It is the opening theme to anime series The Tatami Time Machine Blues, a sequel to The Tatami Galaxy which the band also provided the opening theme for (Maigoinu to Ame no Beat).

-The single also features a cover of Weezer's I Just Threw Out The Love Of My Dreams, sung with AAAMYYY from Tempalay.
+The single also features a cover of the 1996 Weezer song "I Just Threw Out the Love of My Dreams", sung with AAAMYYY from Tempalay.
 The other B-sides include a duet between Gotoh and Kita for Oppama Feelin' Down, and an alternate version of the A-side called Yanagikōji Parallel Universe.
 Yanagikōji Parallel Universe is a continuation of the band's previous album Surf Bungaku Kamakura, where each track is named after a station on the Enoshima Electric Railway.

 It is the first single from the band to include three new songs as B-sides since Blue Train.